spcnvdr/vigenerePy/README.md

 find the row beginning with that letter.
 Next, take the letter of the keyword to use and find it in the first row.
 Now, find the place where the row and column intersect, and that letter is the enciphered or deciphered letter.
-Now using the next letter of the keyword to encipher/decipher the next letter of the message.
-If you reach the last letter of the keyword, but there are still more letters left in the message, simply wrap around back to the first letter of the keyword.
+Now, use the next letter of the keyword to encipher/decipher the next letter of the message.
+If you reach the last letter of the keyword but there are still more letters left in the message, simply wrap around back to the first letter of the keyword.

 This project is a simple implementation of the Vigenere Cipher as a Python 3.x